UTC-SCAL/Infrastructure/Video/YOLO via Webcam/README.md

 To run this, you'll also need [this model](https://pjreddie.com/media/files/yolov2.weights) for analysis.
 It is not included in this repository as the size was too large.
 You will need to place this file in a directory called `weights` that sits alongside `run.py`.

+## Running

-Lastly, it is run with the command `python run.py`.
+Run with the command `python run.py`.
 The Tensorflow Network will be built and might output some logging info, but if it's working you should see video on your screen with objects outlined!